 In order for a film to be successful, there has to be team cooperation.
 Whether the team members are movie actors, film crew, transport or craft services, all roles must communicate to create a successful production.
 Although all roles are important, all of this isn’t possible however without the collaborative efforts of three roles.

 The trio that makes the film production possible is the director, the script supervisor and the film producer.
 This team decides how the movie will be made and determines the vision of the film.
 It is a long process that requires a large degree of patience and communication, which results in a film that all three want the public to see.

 For all films, it is necessary to have a director, a producer and a script supervisor.
 If the budget for the project is smaller, you might see a producer also take on the mantle of script supervisor.
 This is to save money because the script supervisor is often jokingly referred to as the veteran Eve Butterly said in a panel at the South By Southwest conference in 2017, a “department of one”.

 The script supervisor is also known as the continuity supervisor.
 The script supervisor may not have the magnetic allure that the director or producer has, but without this role a film can easily fall apart due to their important role.

 The director is entrusted with a slew of tasks to create the film from the screenplay and guides the cast of actors and crew to bring that vision to life.
 The director also completes other tasks and helps to pick the cast and has input in the production design.
-They are immersed in every aspect of the filmmaking.
+They are immersed in every aspect of the filmmaking and movie process.

 With that quick overview taken care of, it’s important to take a look at how all three work together throughout the production of the movie.